christopher5106/christopher5106.github.io/_posts/2016-07-15-why-terrorism-will-continue-until-people-understand-the-true-problem.markdown

 - leave your opponents the time of their reaction (lot's of casualties) and hide some details to leave your opponents more space for further steps in reaction (example of hidden details by the [French autorities](http://lesobservateurs.ch/2016/07/14/bataclan-testicules-coupees-mises-bouche-decapitations-proteger-musulmans-gouvernement-a-censure-tortures-infligees-aux-victimes/?utm_source=twitterfeed&utm_medium=twitter))

 - make ad hominem judgements about your opponents : **describe yourself as "positive thinker" and all other actions around you as negative**.
 It is not really being positive to decribe negative people, but in fact, when you are the leader, it is possible, because of the power : it keeps your opponents at a good distance in the morality spectrum.
+Ad hominem is great, because it has still no link with reality and effective progress.

-At the end, the real questions, such as access to health services, access to education, freedom of speech, equal opportunity, reduction of poverty, freedom of entreprenorship, redistribution of wealth, ... all these which are certainly the aspiration of all the people on earth, are not answered.
+The real questions, such as access to health services, access to education, freedom of speech, equal opportunity, reduction of poverty, freedom of entreprenorship, redistribution of wealth, ... all these which are certainly the aspiration of all the people on earth, are not answered.

 **Terrorism remains.
 And terrorism is great for our leaders, because no real action can be taken against terrorism, anybody can be a terrorist... and "no action" is also the objective of the managers of our countries and big corporations : doing nothing, and keeping the power... until we understand we have to get rid of them.**